THE PUBLIC THEATER ANNOUNCES THREE NEW COMMUNITY PARTNERS

 PUBLIC WORKS is an ongoing initiative of The Public Theater that seeks to engage the people of New York by making them creators and not just spectators.
 It deliberately blurs the line between professional artists and community members, creating theater that is not only for the people, but by, and of, the people as well.
-Working deeply with partner organizations in all five boroughs, PUBLIC WORKS invites members of diverse communities to participate in workshops, take classes, attend performances at The Public, and, most importantly, to join in the creation of ambitious works of participatory theater.
+Working deeply with partner organizations in all five boroughs, PUBLIC WORKS invites members of diverse communities to participate in workshops, take classes, attend performances at The Public, and, most importantly, join in the creation of ambitious works of participatory theater.

 KWAME KWEI-ARMAH OBE (Conceiver and Director of Public Works 2016) is an award-winning British playwright, director, actor, and broadcaster.
-At The Public, he has directed the Mobile Shakespeare Unit productions of The Comedy of Errors, Much Ado About Nothing and the Public Lab production of Detroit ’67.
+At The Public, he has directed the Mobile Shakespeare Unit productions of The Comedy of Errors, Much Ado About Nothing, and the Public Lab production of Detroit ’67.
 He is currently the Artistic Director of Baltimore’s CenterStage and most recently he wrote and directed the world premiere of Marley, a musical based on the life and legacy of Bob Marley.
-At CenterStage he also directed One Night in Miami; Amadeus; dance of the holy ghosts (City Paper Top Ten Productions, 2013); The Mountaintop; An Enemy of the People; The Whipping Man, for which he was named Best Director; and Naomi Wallace’s Things of Dry Hours.
-In 2014, he was named Best Director in City Paper’s Best of Baltimore, and was a finalist for SDC's Zelda Fichandler Award for Best Theater Director.
-Among his works as playwright are Elmina’s Kitchen and Let There Be Love, as well as A Bitter Herb, Statement of Regret, and Seize the Day.
+At CenterStage he also directed One Night in Miami; Amadeus; Dance of the holy ghosts (City Paper Top Ten Productions, 2013); The Mountaintop; An Enemy of the People; and The Whipping Man, for which he was named Best Director; and Naomi Wallace’s Things of Dry Hours.
+In 2014, he was named Best Director in City Paper’s Best of Baltimore and was a finalist for SDC's Zelda Fichandler Award for Best Theater Director.
+Among his works as a playwright are Elmina’s Kitchen and Let There Be Love, as well as A Bitter Herb, Statement of Regret, and Seize the Day.
 Beneatha’s Place debuted at CenterStage in 2013 as part of the groundbreaking Raisin Cycle.
-His other directorial credits include Dominique Morisseau’s Skeleton Crew at the Lark Play Development Center and the world premiere of The Liquid Plain at Oregon Shakespeare Festival and its New York premiere at Signature Theater.
+His other directorial credits include Dominique Morisseau’s Skeleton Crew at the Lark Play Development Center the world premiere of The Liquid Plain at the Oregon Shakespeare Festival and its New York premiere at Signature Theater.
 He has served on the boards of The National Theatre and The Tricycle Theatre, both in London, and as Artistic Director for the World Arts Festival in Senegal.
 He was named the Chancellor of the University of the Arts London, and in 2012 was named an Officer of the Most Excellent Order of the British Empire.

 SHAINA TAUB (Conceiver, Music, and Lyrics of Public Works 2016) is a songwriter and performer.
 Winner of a Jonathan Larson Grant and Ars Nova’s 2012 Composer-in-Residence, she wrote songs for and co-starred in the West Coast premiere of Bill Irwin and David Shiner's Old Hats which will run at the Signature Theatre in 2016.
 She earned a Lucille Lortel Award nomination as Princess Mary in Natasha, Pierre & The Great Comet of 1812, and performed and arranged the songs of Tom Waits in A.R.T.’s production of The Tempest.
 Her musical, The Daughters, has been developed by CAP21 Theatre Company and the Yale Institute of Music Theatre.
 Audra McDonald performs Taub’s song, Bear & Otter, in concert.
 A songwriter for Sesame Street, and a fellow of MacDowell, Yaddo, and Sundance, she was featured in Lincoln Center’s American Songbook series this year, and her concert work has been featured on NPR/WNYC’s Best of the Year list.
 Her first full-length album will be released in 2016.